Fody/Home/pages/mdsource/configuration.source.md

 - If this file exists, it has the highest precedence and overrides all other options.
 - If it is missing, and no other configuration can be found, a default file will be created the first time the project is built.
 - An XML schema will be created aside of this file, to provide [IntelliSense](https://docs.microsoft.com/en-us/visualstudio/ide/using-intellisense) support for editing the `FodyWeavers.xml`
+- This file must not contain entries for weavers that are not installed.
+However you can omit entries if they are defined in one of the alternate configurations.

 #### An MSBuild property in the project file